inkytonik/sbt-rats/wiki/usage.md

     option setOfString (MyStrings), verbose;

+Only one `option` directive can be provided.
+You can include multiple option settings by separating them with commas, as shown in the example above.

 The following `sbt-rats` options are supported:

 * `defaultIndent` and `defaultWidth`: control the default indentation and width for pretty-printing.
 See below for more detail.